katscott/aws-lambda-examples/README.md

 ## Build & Run

-To build an run any function example, in its root use `make run` to run the function in a local lambda docker container.
+To build and run any function example, in its root use `make run` to run the function in a local lambda docker container.

 ## Packaging